mvajs1/vue-cypress/README.md

-# vuejs-cypress-dev
+# globotickets-vue

 ## How to Run

-In project's root directory, execute: docker-compose up --build
+In project's root directory, execute: npm run app